ManuelMaccou/gogh-escrow/README.md

 - Oracle: the daemon server that monitors events on the Gogh smart contract and updates the local database for escrow changes
 - Server: the REST API server that accepts requests from the front-end to update local database record of escrows (mainly for adding buyer/seller signatures)

+# Analytics Middleware

+The gogh server has a middleware called `getUserAnalytics`, this can be used to store analytics data for a specific product (with a given UID [0-9]+).
+To get the product analytics, use the `/get_product_analytics/:product_id` endpoint (see below).

 # Get Started - Installation & Configuration

 ## Node 18.x+